Building Better Opportunities

-The employability programme will support a significant number of those furthest from the labour market back into work in priority areas of Peterborough, Fenland, Kings Lynn and West Norfolk identified in the GCGP LEP ESIF strategy.
+The employability programme is supporting a significant number of those furthest from the labour market back into work in priority areas of Peterborough, Fenland, Kings Lynn and West Norfolk identified in the GCGP LEP ESIF strategy.

-It will proactively tackle inequality by targeting underrepresented groups and those with additional barriers to foster greater social inclusion both in terms of economic and community participation.
+The project is now in its third year, proactively tackling inequality by targeting underrepresented groups and those with additional barriers to foster greater social inclusion both in terms of economic and community participation.

 The key partners working together on the Employability project are: